nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 :information_source: **Note:**
 * At step 2, if an invalid `INDEX` is given, a `CommandException` will be thrown and the sequence of action will be terminated.
 * At step 3, if the `INDEX` given is out of range, a `CommandException` will be thrown and the sequence of action will be terminated.

+As the sequence diagram for this feature is highly similar in idea to that of the [delete expense feature](#implemented-delete-expense-feature) except for a difference in certain method names, there will be no sequence diagram provided.

 ### \[Implemented\] Edit Category feature